-Personal safety on the worksite
+Personal safety on the work site

-Every GV team leader has access to a basic first-aid kit, an Emergency Management Plan, which contains step-by-step procedures for handling emergency situations, and emergency contact information for each participant, the host-country Habitat representative and GV sending program in Bratislava, Slovakia.
+Every GV team leader has access to a basic first-aid kit, an emergency management plan, which contains step-by-step procedures for handling emergency situations, and emergency contact information for each participant, the host-country Habitat representative and Global Village offices in Americus.
+Please see the previous chapter for more information.